Center for Contemplative Justice

 What does this mean in practical terms?

-Several years ago, Becca Stevens and Dick Lodge wrote a white paper describing an organization that could serve as a springboard for people launching their own ministries in Nashville and the greater world.
+Several years ago, Becca Stevens and Dick Lodge wrote a white paper (Waiting at the Gates) describing an organization that could serve as a springboard for people launching their own ministries in Nashville and the greater world.
 A central idea was the creation of a board comprised of representatives from many of the world's religions, to enhance interreligious dialogue and to draw upon the wisdom and contacts of leaders in Nashville.
 The Center for Contemplative Justice was formed and granted 501(c)3 status in 2004.

 The concept was to create a 501(c)3 entity that may serve as an umbrella organization for people holding a vision so that they may birth their idea, nurture and grow it, eventually seeking independent 501(c)3 status as the situation warrants it.
 The CCJ Board does not provide financial backing or staff for people proposing new programs, as this is a group of volunteers.